Frequently Asked Questions

 2. Can I use Pico Tango reusable nappies straight after birth?

 Our nappy is designed to comfortably fit babies from 3 kg.
-At the smallest setting, the ultra-soft TENCEL™ layer goes all the way to the top edge of the nappy for a super comfortable tummy.
-The elastic absorbent fits around tiny legs for a runny poo barrier.
 You may want to wait a few days until the umbilical cord falls off.

-3. I have a baby with very sensitive or atopic skin!
+3. I have a baby with atopic skin.
+Is it safe to use reusable nappies?

 4. Can I use this nappy at night?